Having trouble establishing your sourdough starter? Go here for solutions to the most common starter dilemmas.

 - I make only as much leaven as I need.
-In the past when I baked two loaves of bread, I first made a large leaven consisting of 200 grams flour, 200 grams water, 35 grams starter and 25 grams salt.
-After the leaven rose and fell over a period of about 10 hours, I would add half the leaven to my dough and use the other half as my new starter.
+In the past when I baked two loaves of bread, I first made a large leaven consisting of 200 grams flour, 200 grams water and 35 grams starter.
+After the leaven rose and began to fall over a period of about 10 hours, I would add half the leaven to my dough and use the other half as my new starter.
 But that takes me back up to the larger starter (100 grams each of flour and water) that I want to avoid making.
 So these days, I make a leaven half as large.
 The entire thing goes into my bread dough.
 In the background, I have my smaller starter and I continue to feed that.

 How to use up all that starter

-If you feed your starter daily, you will accumulate a pile of it.
-Don’t waste it!
+If you feed your starter daily, you will accumulate a pile of discarded starter.
+Don’t discard it!
 I use it up with these recipes:

 - Sourdough crackers.
 Old starter makes for a tangy cracker.
 These taste cheesy but contain only discarded starter, flour, oil, salt and baking powder.
 You can find the recipe here.